-Congratulations you have now learned how to earn more points in one year than your neighbors or Facebook friends will earn in a lifetime.
+Congratulations you have now learned the importance of Travel Rewards and how to earn more points in one year than your neighbors or Facebook friends will earn in a lifetime.
 Now, what the heck do you do with them?

-Let’s discuss the 3 options for redeeming these Chase Ultimate Rewards points
+The 3 options for redeeming Chase Ultimate Rewards® points

-These Ultimate Rewards Points are chilling in your account until you choose to use them.
+These Chase Ultimate Rewards® points are chilling in your account until you choose to use them.
 The first and WORST option is to redeem them for cash (note the bold, ALL CAPS intended to indicate that this is a bad idea).
 If you decide to redeem them for cash, You get a redemption rate of 1¢ per point.
-So for every 50,000 points, you earn you would get $500. $500 is not bad compared to your average cash back card, but we can do much better.
+So for every 50,000 points, you earn you would get $500. $500 is not bad compared to your average cashback card, but we can do much better.

 Option 2 is to book your travel through the Ultimate Rewards portal.
 This is probably the easiest and most simple travel redemption method.
 Chase has their own travel search engine which looks similar to Travelocity or Kayak.
 You would log into the portal and plug in your origin and destination, and they would spit back the cost of travel and convert it to points.
 It then matches up the points on your account and tells you what your remaining cost would be if any.
-If you have the Chase Sapphire Preferred or the Ink Business, you get a 1.25¢ per point redemption rate.
+If you have the Chase Sapphire Preferred® or the Ink Business Preferred® Credit Card, you get a 1.25¢ per point redemption rate.

-There is one way to get an even better redemption with the Ultimate Rewards portal, and that is to get the Chase Sapphire Reserve.
-The Reserve has Follow $450 annual fee but it has several additional perks, and one of those is that it allows you to get 1.5¢ per point in the Ultimate Rewards portal.
+There is one way to get an even better redemption with the Ultimate Rewards portal, and that is to get the Chase Sapphire Reserve®.
+One of the perks is that it allows you to get 1.5¢ per point in the Ultimate Rewards portal.
 That means that 50,000 points would be worth $750 in free travel when redeemed through the portal.
-In comparison the other two cards, the ink business preferred and the sapphire preferred would only be worth $625 in free travel in the portal.
-The Sapphire Reserve has a bonus feature that allows you to combine all of your alternate less valuable ultimate reward points into the Sapphire Reserve making them all the more valuable 1.5¢ per point.
+In comparison, the other two cards, the Ink Business Preferred® Credit Card and the Chase Sapphire Preferred® would only be worth $625 in free travel in the portal.

 So that’s just something to remember.

 The third and best option, in my opinion, is to transfer them to the travel partners (this is where it gets very cool and what we typically recommend).
-You can transfer Ultimate Rewards to 6 airline programs (United, Southwest, British Airways, Korean Air, Singapore, and Virgin Atlantic), and 4 hotel programs (Hyatt, Marriott, Ritz-Carlton, and IHG).
+You can transfer Chase Ultimate Rewards® to some of our favorites including Southwest, Hyatt, United, and British Airways.
 All transfer ratios are 1:1, and you must transfer in 1,000 point increments.
-I get the most value from United, Southwest, Hyatt, and British Airways.
-The other cool thing is this these points transfer, in most cases (8 or 9 of the 11), instantly.
+The other cool thing is this these points transfer, in most cases, instantly.
 It literally takes 15 to 20 seconds to transfer points from your Chase account to these transfer partners.
 You’ll send over some points, you will hit refresh, and then the points will be sitting there.
 The caution is that you should only transfer points at the exact moment that you are ready for them.

-In many cases, you are going to get better than 2¢ per point in-value.
-The 2¢ per point is just a general Benchmark to use back of the envelope.
+In many cases, you are going to get better than 2¢ per point in value.
+The 2¢ per point is just a general benchmark to use the back of the envelope.
 If I’m getting 2¢ per point or better that’s a pretty good redemption, I should probably use them.
 You can see why option three far outweighs the cash back at 1¢ per point or even the 1.5¢ per point that you would get in the Ultimate Rewards Portal.

 Just remember that 2¢ per point.
 You want to get $1,000 in value from 50,000 points.

-One of the Transfer partners is United.
-United is a member of the Star Alliance; this means they are a transfer partner to both South African Airways and Ethiopian Air.
+One of the transfer partners of Chase is United.
+United is a member of the Star Alliance.
+This means they are a transfer partner to both South African Airways and Ethiopian Air.
 To start, I go to United.com and search for flights From IAD (Dulles) to HRE (Harare), and I choose a date making sure to select saver award economy seats, and my dates are flexible.
 It took me 20 seconds to find out that I could get a flight one way for 40,000 United miles or 80,000 United miles roundtrip any day in October or November.

 $3000/80,000 points =3.75¢ per point.
 As you can see this redemption far exceeds the 2¢ per point that we used as a benchmark

 I picked a date at random but found that it would cost me 40,000 points one way + $5.66 in fees to go from DC to Harare, Zimbabwe.
-To come home, it would cost me 40,000 points + an additional $60 in fees.
+To come home would cost me 40,000 points + an additional $60 in fees.

-In summary, I have enough points for 4 round trip tickets to Africa and my cost for two people would be the $150 to $200 in fees.
+In summary, I have enough points for 4 round-trip tickets to Africa and my cost for two people would be $150 to $200 in fees.
 So I earned enough points for us to go on two separate occasions.
 These are real dollars.
 My old plan would require that I save $6,000 and to save $6,000 I would need to earn closer to $9,000 before taxes.